 The Harvest team has welcomed two new members and is sorry to say goodbye to our previous accounts manager - Sally McKay.
 Margaret Anderson

-has taken on the role of Accounts Manger while Simon Aplin is currently being trained to further boltser the ranks of the support team.
+has taken on the role of Accounts Manger while Simon Aplin is currently being trained to further bolster the ranks of the support team.

-Testing is currently being carried out at two seperate dairy farms to enable monitoring of vat temperature.
+Testing is currently being carried out at two separate dairy farms to enable monitoring of vat temperature.
 Preliminary testing

 has been successful and automated alarms are currently enabled for one of the dairy farms to alert for high milk temperature.